Plastic Tubing

 Expansion

 A process where the diameter of a plastic tube increases while its wall thickness decreases.
-This technique is commonly used to create heat shrinkable tubing.
+This technique is commonly used to create heat shrinkable tubing and other specialty forms where the tubing must later recover to a smaller size when heat is applied.

 Extrusion